 WASHINGTON, D.C. – The Saint Joseph's women's lacrosse team dropped a hard-fought match-up at Georgetown, 18-15, in the Hawks' 2018 season opener at Cooper Field on Saturday afternoon.
 The Hoyas used uncontested, five-goal runs in each half to stay marginally in front throughout the game.

-Junior midfielder Rebecca Lane scored twice and dished out a team-high three assists for a team-high five points and senior attacker Francesca Donato tallied a hat trick (3g) while in their collegiate debuts, freshman attackers Stephanie Kelly (2g, 1a) and Sam McGee (1g, 2a) went for three points apiece.
+Junior midfielder Rebecca Lane scored twice and dished out a team-high three assists for a team-high five points and junior attacker Francesca Donato tallied a hat trick (3g) while in their collegiate debuts, freshman attackers Stephanie Kelly (2g, 1a) and Sam McGee (1g, 2a) went for three points apiece.

 "We had a hard-fought game against a competitive Georgetown team today," said head coach Alex Kahoe.
 "Unfortunately, we fell short.
 Our team had great moments throughout the game, but as a whole, we needed to compete for the full 60 minutes.
 We are looking forward to getting back to practice as we prepare for our home opener next Saturday."